-Disruption (such as clearing or a mass dying out) to the windbreaks over time is a very significant threat to koalas that have established themselves in these areas, given the importance of the long-term relationship koalas have with their home range (Mitchell, 1990; Phillips, 1999 as referenced in Phillips 2013).
+Disruption (such as clearing or a mass dying out) of the windbreaks over time is a threat to koala populations that have established themselves in these areas, given the importance of the long-term relationship koalas have with their home range (Mitchell, 1990; Phillips, 1999 as referenced in Phillips 2013).
 A number of the management actions noted in this CKPOM are designed to address this.

 In addition, a large portion of mapped vegetation is mapped as Unknown habitat.
 For vegetation mapped as Unknown habitat, there was insufficient data to enable classification.
 This vegetation may include both individual trees and clumps of trees which are unmapped owing to the resolution of the mapping.
+There is potential for these areas to support koala food trees, and koalas.

-In addition to the above, it is also known that preferred koala food trees may be scattered across land outside vegetation communities that are identified and mapped as preferred koala habitat.
-Where preferred koala food trees are identified (whether in groups or in isolation), they are to be considered to be potential koala habitat for the purposes of this Plan.
+It is also known that preferred koala food trees may be scattered across land outside vegetation communities that are identified and mapped as preferred koala habitat.

-3.4 Core Koala Habitat
+3.2 Core Koala Habitat